-- Observations Δ_t represent quantities realizations of which are observed on the system immediately after action a_t is applied. - Internals Θ_t are unobservable quantities influencing the system behaviour.
+Observations Δ_t represent quantities realizations of which are observed on the system immediately after an action a_t is applied.

+Internals Θ_t are unobservable quantities influencing the system behaviour.
 Internals can be hidden quantities with physical meaning as well as completely abstract quantities, e.g., unknown parameters of otherwise known probability distributions.

-It is supposed that at each time t action a_t is performed at first, then new internal Θ_t is generated, and finally observation Δ_t occurs.
+It is supposed that at each time t an action a_t is performed at first, then a new internal Θ_t is generated, and finally an observation Δ_t occurs.

-The following terminology is related to these quantities:
+The following notation and terminology are related to these quantities: